Mountain Gorilla trekking – Frequently asked Questions.

 Anyone over 15 years of age can apply for a gorilla permit to visit Mountain Gorillas.
 All of the remaining Mountain Gorillas in the wild reside in the volcanic mountain ranges along the borders of Uganda, Rwanda and The Congo.
-Tourists must visit the Mountain Gorillas with the assistance of tour operators like Adventures To Gorilla Africa Ltd. We arrange the necessary gorilla permits, transportation, safari guides and lodging required for Mountain Gorilla tracking.
+Tourists must visit the Mountain Gorillas with the assistance of tour operators like Adventures To Gorilla Africa Ltd. We arrange the necessary gorilla permits, transportation, safari guides and lodging required for Mountain Gorilla trekking uganda, Rwanda and Congo.
 You are not permitted to trek Mountain Gorillas on your own or outside designated areas, you must be accompanied by the ranger guide from the park.

 How many Mountain Gorillas are there in the world?

 Conservation efforts have led to an increase in overall population of the mountain gorilla (Gorilla beringei beringei) in the Virungas and at Bwindi.
 The overall population is now believed to be at least 880 individuals.